ccrenfroe/BirdCam/README.md

 Squirrels like to mess with the bird feeder alot also.
 Should Tensorflow train on squirrels as well?

-Changes in time of day could also casue false positives.
+Changes in time of day could also cause false positives.
+Find a way to fix this or perhaps just restart the script every hour or so?

 How to detect change between a brown bird and brown background?